Down Home Dairyland

 Folklorists Jim Leary and Rick March have distilled a definitive presentation of Upper Midwestern traditional and ethnic music, from Ojibwe drums to Norwegian fiddles, from polka to salsa, from gospel choirs to southeast Asian rock bands.
 The book is a listener’s guide packed with photos, essays, and resources.

 Also available are Down Home Dairyland Recordings.
-The recordings, available in either cassette or CD format, provide samplings from the Down Home Dairyland series of programs on Wisconsin Public Radio.
-These audio collections include interviews with traditional musicians, sound recordings, and discussion of the patterns of musical styles in Wisconsin's musical heritage.
+The recordings, available in CD format, provide samplings from the Down Home Dairyland series of programs on Wisconsin Public Radio.
+These audio collections include interviews with traditional musicians, sound recordings, and discussion of the patterns of musical styles in Wisconsin’s musical heritage.

 252 pp. 8 1/2 x 11